 Partner Yoga

-Partner Yoga, a collaborative and interactive form of yoga, focuses on building connections and enhancing trust through shared poses.
-Emerging as a popular practice in the early 21st century, this yoga style combines traditional asanas with the dynamics of partnership, encouraging communication and mutual support.
+Partner yoga, a collaborative and interactive form of yoga, focuses on building connections and enhancing trust through shared poses.
+Emerging as a popular practice in the early 21st century, this yoga style combines traditional asanas with the dynamics of partnership.
+This is the de facto yoga for two people.

 The practice involves synchronized breathing, mirrored postures, and assisted stretches, enhancing the physical and emotional bond between partners and friends.